aws-solutions-library-samples/guidance-for-game-production-environment-on-aws/README.md

 - **Infrastructure deployment automation** that deploys required infrastructure resources using AWS CDK or AWS CloudFormation.
 - **PowerShell Scripts** that are used to:
 - - Collect dependencies from your Unreal Engine 4 installation
-- - Setup the Unreal Engine 4 Swarm- coordinator and agents.
+- - Setup the Unreal Engine 4 Swarm coordinator and agents.
 - - Setup the Virtual Workstation
 - **Bash Scripts** to setup a secure Perforce Helix Core Server